 - 1. Analyses must be based on firm yield and firm diversion. - 2.
 RWPGs must analyze every WMS using an unmodified TCEQ WAM Run 3 to determine surface water availability and WMS firm yield firm diversion.
 This analysis reflects conditions under which an associated permit application will be evaluated.
 Modifications to TCEQ WAM RUN 3 for WMS evaluations require the submittal of a hydrologic variance request and written approval by the TWDB Executive Administrator, as outlined in Section 2.3.5. - 3.
-When the WMS being evaluated (as well as the anticipated permitting process associated with the WMS) is contingent upon a future new water right (including for a new reservoir); a future amendment of an existing water right; a proposed subordination agreement; and/or a proposed new use of return flows, the TCEQ WAM Run 3 may be modified only to the degree required to allow the simulation of such a WMS29.
+When the WMS being evaluated (as well as the anticipated permitting process associated with the WMS) is contingent upon a future new water right (including for a new reservoir); a future amendment of an existing water right; a proposed subordination agreement; and/or a proposed new use of return flows, the TCEQ WAM Run 3 may be modified only to the degree required to allow the simulation of such a WMS.
 The resulting modified WAM, however, may not then be used as the basis for evaluating other additional WMSs unless they are anticipated to be implemented in combination. - 4.
 Analyses must be in accordance with environmental flow standards adopted in TCEQ's 30 TAC Chapter 298 rules or, if there are no TCEQ environmental flow standards, other relevant limitations (e.g., pass-throughs required by the 1997 Consensus Criteria for Environmental Flow Needs.
 Note that TCEQ has not added the Chapter 298 environmental flow standards to all WAMs for basins with adopted standards.
-In some basins, the RWPG may have to add the relevant Chapter 298 environmental flow standards to the WAM to evaluate a WMS.
-The RWPG must document what steps were taken to account for environmental flows.
+In some basins, the RWPG may have to add the relevant Chapter 298

-28 31 TAC §357.34(d)
+TAC §357.34(d)

-29 Any such modifications are subject to written approval from the Executive Administrator, as outlined in Section 3.6
+$^{29}$ Any such modifications are subject to written approval from the Executive Administrator, as outlined in Section 3.6